wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 The aim here is to provide insightful commentary around carefully sequenced hands-on activities automated in a shell script -- an immersive step-by-step "deep dive" tutorial aimed to make you productive.

-I'm restructuring this so that revelations about architecture components and flows are based on yaml and what commands reveal rather than as trivia to be memorized.
+WARNING: I'm restructuring this so that revelations about architecture components and flows are based on yaml and what commands reveal rather than as trivia to be memorized.

 NOTE: This article is now a "starter set" actively undergoing additions.

+<a name="Topics"></a>

+## Topics

+* <a href="#IAC">Infrastructure as code</a> (IAC)
+* Manage containers
+* Naming and discovery
+* Mounting storage systems
+* Balancing loads
+* Rolling updates
+* Distributing secrets/config
+* Checking application health
+* Monitoring resources
+* Accessing and ingesting logs
+* Replicating application instances
+* Horizontal autoscaling
+* Debugging applications

 ## Keyword Index Alphabetically